 How it works

 - Conceptual animation of the Springbank Project

-During a flood, a diversion channel carries water from the Elbow River to the off-stream reservoir, which would have a storage capacity of 70.2 million cubic metres or about 28,000 Olympic-sized swimming pools.
-When peak waters have passed, an outlet structure safely releases the water back to the Elbow River in a controlled manner.
+During a flood, a diversion channel will carry water from the Elbow River to the off-stream reservoir, which would have a storage capacity of 70.2 million cubic metres or about 28,000 Olympic-sized swimming pools.
+When peak waters have passed, an outlet structure will safely releases the water back to the Elbow River in a controlled manner.

 The Springbank Reservoir will work together with the Glenmore Reservoir, which has 10 million cubic metres of available flood storage, to achieve the level of protection required.

-The Springbank Reservoir is located approximately 15 km west of Calgary, a location that allows for:
+The Springbank Reservoir will be located approximately 15 km west of Calgary, a location that allows for: